Skip to main content

 Parameters:

-• type: The event type name
+• event: Event type name

 {